dzimine/greengo/README.md

 1. Create GreenGrass Group definition in AWS

-    Fancy yourself with the group definitions in `group.yaml`, and run `greenfly`:
+    Fancy yourself with the group definitions in `group.yaml`, and run `greengo`:

     ```
-    python greenfly.py create
+    python greengo.py create
     ```
     When runs with no errors, it creates all greengrass group artefacts on AWS and places certificates and `config.json` for GreenGrass Core in `./certs`